Policy document

 17.3

-In order to achieve the aims and priorities (above) a greater number of properties per applicant will go to Band C; the intention being to encourage applicants into this band.
-Applicants in Band M are likely to need housing based on a medical requirement.
+In order to achieve the aims and priorities of the Allocation Scheme, a greater number of properties per applicant will go to Band C than to Band R; the intention being to encourage applicants into this band.
+Applicants in Band S are likely to need housing based on a medical requirement.
 The Council will work with its housing providers to match adapted properties to applicants with a specific need for this type of housing.

 18.1.1